avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Answer the following questions.
 For each question, please record your answer, and what you did/typed to get this answer.

-Model answers to the exercises are given in the chapter entitled `Answers to the exercises on Sequence Databases <./chapter3_answers.html>`_.
+Model answers to the exercises are given in
+`Answers to the exercises on Sequence Databases <./chapter_answers.html#sequence-databases>`_.

 Q1.
 What information about the rabies virus sequence (NCBI accession NC\_001542) can you obtain from its annotations in the NCBI Sequence Database?
     What does it say in the DEFINITION and ORGANISM fields of its NCBI record?